App version: 0.1.0

 Invoice Factoring or Financing

 Invoice factoring involves selling your invoices to a factoring company who then collects payment from your customers.
 With invoice financing, you use unpaid invoices as collateral to receive cash from a lender.
 Invoice factoring and financing can both be helpful financing options for small B2B businesses that deal regularly with invoices or irregular payment schedules.
+Recommended: Invoice Financing vs. Invoice Factoring

 Peer-to-Peer (P2P) Lending

 Another category of online business loans is peer-to-peer (P2P) lending.
-P2P lending networks match borrowers directly with individual investors, cutting out the financial institution “middle man”.
+P2P lending networks match borrowers directly with individual investors, cutting out the financial institution “middle man.”
 Loan applicants and lenders create profiles on P2P websites, where they can search for funding and causes that match their preferences.

 SBA Loans

-While SBA loans are typically offered by traditional banks and credit unions, some online lenders may offer them, too.
 SBA loans are guaranteed by the U.S. Small Business Administration, making them low-risk and highly sought-after lending options.
 Their most popular options are the 7(a) loan programs, which offer short- and long-term financing.
 Since these are government-backed, they typically take longer to be approved and may have stricter eligibility requirements than non-SBA loans.

 Merchant Cash Advance